|

 Image: New music, old aesthetic

-My personal opinion is that a good artist with an appropriate attitude could in the right circumstances express artistically the old silk string guqin aesthetic on almost any instrument.
-I can feel that here, but rarely do I feel that when I hear the traditional repertoire played in the modern way.
-Perhaps related: the first time someone offered me a contract to make a CD, the reason given was that guqin reminded him of one-string blues
+A good artist with an appropriate attitude should in the right circumstances be able to express artistically the old silk string guqin aesthetic on almost any instrument.
+Rarely do I feel that when I hear the traditional repertoire played in the modern way; others, of course, have different opinions.
+For contemporary expression, though, here are two examples to consider:

 (Return)